infobyte/faraday/README.md

 $ sudo systemctl start faraday-server
 ```

-Add your user to the faraday group and then run
+Add your user to the `faraday` group and then run

-### Install from repo
+### Source
+If you want to run directly from this repo, this is the recommended way:

 ```shell
 $ pip3 install virtualenv
 $ virtualenv faraday_venv